Reversing Runaway Inequality: A Petition To

 We need a clear-cut agenda to reverse runaway inequality.

 After meetings all over the country, with the input of thousands of concerned Americans from a variety of political views, we've put together a list of proposals that if enacted would bring more justice and fairness to our country.

-This petition lists those proposals.
+This revised petition (February 7, 2018) lists a subset those proposals dealing with financial issues and banking.
+(We removed the political planks from the original petition because, rather than draw people together, they reinforced their issue silos.)
 We want to demonstrate to elected leaders, to those running for office and to those hoping to do so in the future, that these proposals have massive support from people all over the country.
 We want to demonstrate that these are mainstream ideas that should be enacted as soon as possible.

 Now is the time for all of us to let the political establishment know that we want real justice and fairness in America.
 Join in the effort to reverse runaway inequality.
 We need you.
 We need each other.

 We the undersigned pledge to build an America in which prosperity is shared among all its people, not just the billionaire class and Wall Street.
 Toward that end, we pledge to work for the following agenda to reduce inequality and support candidates who pledge to do the same.